-QR codes can be a wonderful tool for directing people to a variety of places, however when you have one on say, a ketchup bottle, that say, directs you to a porn site, you may have an issue.
-That was apparently the case as food and ketchup maker Heinz is apologizing for a snafu after a man found a QR code on a Heinz ketchup bottle directing him to a pornography web site.
+QR codes can be a wonderful tool for directing people to a variety of places, however when you have one on say, a ketchup bottle, that say, directs you to an adult site, you may have an issue.
+That was apparently the case as food and ketchup maker Heinz is apologizing for a snafu after a man found a QR code on a Heinz ketchup bottle directing him to a adult web site.

 According to the company, the said QR code was out of date and it has taken strides to prevent this from happening again.
 The man who found it, Daniel Korell of Germany, reported the issue to the company and according to one security expert demonstrates the potential issues with QR codes.

 The QR code in question was supposed to direct customers to a web site where they could design their own ketchup bottle label for Heinz Tomato Ketchup Hot during a promotion held by the company.
 However, the QR code URL went to a hosted adult site.